 \section{Abstract}

-We conjecture that quantum entanglement of matter and vacuum in the universe tend to increase with time, like entropy, and there is an effective force called quantum entanglement force associated with this tendency.
-It is also suggested that gravity and dark energy are types of the quantum entanglement force, similar to Verlinde's entropic force.
-If the entanglement entropy of the universe saturates the Bekenstein bound, this gives holographic dark energy with the equation of state consistent with current observational data.
-This connection between quantum information and gravity gives some new insights on the origin of gravity, dark energy, the holographic principle and arrow of time.
+We conjecture that the total quantum entanglement of matter and vacuum in the universe tends to increase with time, like entropy, and that an effective force is associated with this tendency.
+We also suggest that gravity and dark energy are types of quantum entanglement forces, similar to Verlinde's entropic force, and give holographic dark energy with an equation of state comparable to current observational data.
+This connection between quantum entanglement and gravity could give some new insights into the origins of gravity, dark energy, and the arrow of time.